-- .1 The effective date of wage increases will be the first day of the payroll period that coincides with or next follows the date the employee becomes eligible for the increase. - .2 An employee below the minimum of his or her pay range or step after a range adjustment occurs will be moved to the minimum of the pay range or their previous paystep before being considered for a wage increase.
-The effective date will be the date of the range adjustment. - .3 An employee's base pay rate shall not exceed the maximum of the pay range. - .4 Whenever an employee is eligible for an SPI on a date other than January 1, the Performance Planning and Review Record (PPR) must be completed (See also Section 700) and submitted to the Human Resources with a Personnel Action Form.
+- .1 The effective date of wage increases will be the first day of the payroll period that coincides with or next follows the date the employee becomes eligible for the increase. - .2 An employee below the minimum of their pay range or step after a range adjustment occurs will be moved to the minimum of the pay range or their previous pay step before being considered for a wage increase.
+The effective date will be the date of the range adjustment. - .3 An employee's base pay rate shall not exceed the maximum of the pay range.